Is the Project Working?

 Swedish beauty and performance attracted Tom Pocock into classic ownership after a year with the equally curvaceous Vauxhall Victor.

-Following his extended loan with the Austrin 7 Ruby saloon, Luke has bought this very sporty little special.
+Following his extended loan with the Austin 7 Ruby saloon, Luke has bought this very sporty little special.
 He is looking forward to some open-air fun!

-Phillip has recently bought the lovely Minor Traveller to enjoy with family and friends on local picnic outings….as well as carrying the occasional package.
+Phillip enjoyed the luxury of the 1954 Alvis TC saloon and recently bought the lovely Minor Traveller to enjoy with family and friends on local picnic outings….as well as carrying the occasional package.
 A very different car from the Alvis TC Phillip had on loan….but he has now joined the classic car scene…..and enjoying it too!

 Holly and Scott Davies having had a 1934 Morgan on loan have been bitten by the three wheeler bug.
 They are now enjoying a running restoration of their own three wheeler Morgan.